-Shih Tzus fall into small dog category.
+Shih Tzus fall into a small dog category.
 A basic assumption is small dogs are good with toddlers.
 Which is not true always.
-In fact, there are a lot of larger dog breeds which are kid-friendly than the small breeds.
+In fact, there are a lot of larger dog breeds that are kid-friendly than the small breeds.
 Small dogs tend to look at children as small pets.
 They do play with children as their siblings so nipping and scratching is common.
 This behavior is not suitable and not advised, they should look at children as mini-alphas, so training is mandatory.
 We assume the small dogs go well with kids as they are not heavy and nothing happening if the dogs play rough.
-The assumption is totally wrong, there are few traits which needs to be considered while choosing the dog breed good with children.
+The assumption is totally wrong, there are few traits that needs to be considered while choosing the dog breed good with children.

 - Trainability: Involve kids during the training session.
 The dogs should understand that kids are mini-alphas.
 Start with obedience training.
 Always get puppies at the age of 12 weeks.
-The basic training should be given by the pups mom and their siblings.
-Never be in a hurry to get puppy home, initial training is very important.
+The basic training should be given by the pup’s mom and their siblings.
+Never be in a hurry to get a puppy home, initial training is very important.
 Finally what we should achieve is your dog should obey the commands given by your child.

-- Tolerance: If a dog is not tolerant towards your kid, there is a high risk of a bite.
+- Tolerance: If a dog is not tolerant of your kid, there is a high risk of a bite.
 Kids are hyperactive and sometimes they don’t handle the small dog well.
 First, we should teach our children how to treat a dog.
 If its a puppy, kids should handle them with care, better to sit down and lift the puppy.
-Tolerance is main criteria, this comes well with training.
+Tolerance is the main criteria, this comes well with training.